Section 10

 Artificial food products, such as lab-grown meat, genetically modified organisms (GMO’s), preservatives, ultra processed foods, and genetically engineered animals should be something the FDA and The Food Safety Inspection Service take more seriously.
 As a quick review, the FDA/USDA has shown their incompetence by allowing intensive confinement, growth hormones, unethical breeding techniques, questionable testing requirements (44), early approval of lab grown-meat, and failing to comply with the Freedom of Information Act (45).
 As Americans, it is time that we hold regulatory food agencies to a higher standard to ensure that they have our best interests.

-Empirically, food has become more artificial as time goes on.
+Food has become more artificial as time goes on.
 An example of this is lab-grown meat.
 Meat that is cultivated in a lab using animal cells.
 This should not have been approved so fast, given that its long-term effects have not been studied enough (46)(47)(48).
 It links to IGF-1, cancer, additives, antibiotics, hormones, chemicals, and the risk of contamination, to name a few.
 The Center for Food Safety has stated “rigorous regulation” of it should be essential to human health.
 It is common sense that “lab-grown meat” should be tested at length, before being introduced to the public.
 Tests should last well over 10 years.
 It is unlikely that lab-grown meat will become illegal based on the billions of dollars of investments that are put into it.
-However, what should be required is large and clear labeling of it for consumers.
-There is a large population of consumers who do not want anything to do with lab-grown meat, nor genetically engineered animals.
+However, what should be required is large and clear labeling of it for consumers because There is a large population of us that do not want anything to do with lab-grown meat, nor genetically engineered animals.

 Section 10 Legislation